-Bachelor's in Film and Digital Media
+B.A.
+Film and Digital Media

-- International Film Studies prepares students for further work or study in media criticism, history, and theory, curation, and related media professions
+- International Film Studies prepares students for further work or study in media criticism, history, theory, curation, and related media professions

-- Film and Media Productionprovides students with the conceptual and practical skills for working in film, digital video, and new-media production
+- Film and Media Production provides students with the conceptual and practical skills for working in film, digital video, and new-media production

 - Digital Media which gives students experience in the production and critical study of multiple new media modes, including web design, social media, information management, game design, or technology development.

 In keeping with Loyola's Jesuit, Catholic values of social justice and ethical practices, the film and digital media program offers opportunities for community outreach and service-learning, and emphasizes both the practice and theory of film and digital media, striving to create thoughtful practitioners and media critics.
-Located at the School of Communication on Loyola’s Water Tower Campus, the program is ideally situated in downtown Chicago and in close proximity to the city’s many media production centers.

 For more information on the B.A. in Film and Digital Media at Loyola, review the following pages.